HITsz-TMG/Cognitive-Visual-Language-Mapper/README.md

 #### Training Visual Knowledge Aligner with LLMs

+Replace `pretrain_opt_adapter` with the save path of your pretrained VKA.

 ``` shell
 bash scripts/knowledge/pretrain.sh
 ```

-You can use the [code](LLaVA/checkpoints/scripts/get_train_checkpoints.py) to extract trainable parameters from the saved checkpoints file and store them for use as input in the next stage of training.
+You should use the [code](LLaVA/checkpoints/scripts/get_train_checkpoints.py) to extract trainable parameters from the saved checkpoints file and store them as inputs in the next stage of training.

 #### Fine-tune VKA on the Question Answering task
+Change the attribute `pretrain_knowledge_params_path` to the path where the parameters extracted in the previous stage are stored.

 ``` shell
 bash scripts/knowledge_qa/llava_vka_qa.sh
 ```

-Change the `pretrain_knowledge_params_path` to the path where the parameters extracted in the previous stage are stored.

 Besides, after completing the training, you can use the [code](LLaVA/checkpoints/scripts/get_non_lora_trainables.py) to extract both trainable non-LoRA parameters and LoRA parameters from the checkpoints.